caruccio/client-python/kubernetes/docs/CoreV1Api.md

 api_instance = kubernetes.client.CoreV1Api()
 name = 'name_example' # str | name of the Namespace
 pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) exact = true # bool | Should the export be exact.
-Exact export maintains cluster-specific fields like 'Namespace'. (optional) export = true # bool | Should this value be exported.
+Exact export maintains cluster-specific fields like 'Namespace' (optional) export = true # bool | Should this value be exported.
 Export strips fields that a user can not specify. (optional)

 try: